-Based on my conversations with many people in my lung disease support groups, I have learned a great deal and would like to make a few recommendations.
+Based on conversations with people in your lung disease support groups, what have you learned?

-Until recently, British Columbia was the only jurisdiction in North American that did not have this medication in their provincial health plan to cover this drug.
+Until recently, British Columbia was the only jurisdiction in North America that did not have this medication in their provincial health plan.

 And, if you are overweight, lose the weight.
 If you do so, being fit will help you qualify for a lung transplant.
 And, once you lose the weight, your body does not need as much oxygen to function, which will help your breathing as well.

 What do your doctors say about you today?